bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

  2. Import the extracellular matrix genes as a network.
   * In Cytoscape, go to the menu bar and select, File, Import, Network from File...
   * Browse your computer and select the 'extracellularmatrix_cluster_genes.txt' file and click on open.
-  * An 'Import Network From Table' opens and in the table preview, make sure that the 'Gene'column is the source node (green dot).
+  * An 'Import Network From Table' window opens and in the table preview, make sure that the 'Gene' column is the source node (green dot).
 Click on 'OK'.
 A 'Confirmation' dialog box saying that 'No edges will be created in the network' opens.
 Click on 'Yes'.

  3. Select nodes and run iRegulon.
    * If successful, you should see a grid of gray nodes.
-Zoom out to see all the nodes and select them all using the mouse.
+If you are zoomed out, they might be very faint.
+Zoom in until you see them, then zoom out until you see all the nodes and select them all using the mouse.
    * Go the Cytoscape menu and select 'Apps', 'iRegulon', 'Predict regulators and targets'.
    * Click on 'Submit'.
    * Observe the iRegulon results in the Results Panel.